 Read the error message that you received.
 If the message is related to the credit card, try the transaction again and check all numbers carefully.
-If the message prompts you to call the board, please provide information about what you were doing and which page you received, as well as what the error message says.
-The main number is 512/305-9000.
+If the message prompts you to call the Board, please provide information about what you were doing and which page you received, as well as what the error message says.
+Our main number is 512/305-9000.

 Why won’t the system let me enter my entire credit card billing address?

 The address field is limited to 35 characters – but that is all the computer needs to verify that your billing address matches the one on your credit card.